Dogs use many ways to express what they are feeling.

-When expressing love, some dogs prefer to bury their head in their owner’s bodies.
-Rather than bouncing around them and wagging their tail.
+When expressing love, some dogs prefer to bury their head in their owner’s bodies rather than bounce around them and wag their tail.

 When a dog detects its owner’s scent, they feel closer to them.
-It is because they are able to connect with them on a more personal level.
+It is because they can connect with them on a more personal level.

-Dogs, like humans, show their affection for one another by embracing one another and snoozing.
+Dogs, like humans, show affection for one another by embracing and snoozing.